akastellakis/Bayesian-Linear-Regression/README.md

 1. **Bayesian_Linear_Regression.m**: Contains the main implementation of Bayesian Linear Regression.
 2. **parameter_optimization.m**: A script for learning the hyperparameters $\beta$ and $\alpha$ from the data.
+3. **data.txt**:  A provided dataset to test and evaluate the implementation.

 ## Getting Started